openeventdata/plovigy/README.md

 ## Programming Notes

-1. There are obviously work-arounds -- see StackOverflow -- that would allow the program to respond immediately to any key, without the `return`, though so far I haven't found this sufficiently irritating to bother including that feature.
+1. There are obviously work-arounds -- see StackOverflow -- that would allow the program to respond immediately to any key, without the `return`, though so far I haven't found this sufficiently irritating to bother including that feature: in fact having to use two keys before doing anything except annotating with the default seems useful.

-2. Unlike `prodigy`, the program currently does not have the ability to go backwards: saving the results to a buffer rather than immediately writing them to a file would also be a very straightforward feature to add.

-3. I'm guessing in the appropriate Python framework, it would be easy to get this running on a smart phone: again, it's really lightweight.
+2. I'm guessing in the appropriate Python framework, it would be easy to get this running on a smart phone: again, it's really lightweight.
 This is left as an exercise.

 ## Acknowledgments